 study shows that women have a greater stake in managing climate change as they are "more likely to lose their lives and otherwise fare worse than men in extreme events from heat waves to hurricanes and tsunamis."
 According to an international survey by Synovate, women are greener than men.
 A study published by France’s National Institute of Statistics and Economics shows that women emit less carbon than men.
-Men emit an average of 39.3 kilograms of carbon per day, where as women emits only 32.3 kilograms of carbon.
+Men emit an average of 39.3 kilograms of carbon per day, women emit an average of 32.3 kilograms of carbon per day.

 Here is a summary of the research that makes the point that women are better for the environment than their male counterparts.